What is a document repository? The concept, benefits, and implementation

 What is a document repository?

-A document repository is one centralized location for all your organization’s documents.
+A document repository software is one centralized location for all your organization’s documents.
 It plays a pivotal role in your overall board governance strategy and supports your organization in several essential ways:

 • Provides easy location of files and documents